CoalaWeb/coalaweb-docs/docs/joomla/extensions/traffic/guide.md

 ### <a name="mod-general"></a>General Display Options

-To make it easy to explain I have broken this section up inot two parts.
+To make it easy to explain I have broken this section up into two parts.

 **Part 1 Digital Counter**